Visual Attention Methods in Deep Learning: An In-Depth Survey: Attention in Vision

 \subsubsection{Category-Based Attentions}

 The above methods generate the attention scores from the features regardless of the presence of the class.
-On the other hand, some methods use class annotation to force the network to attend over specific regions.
+On the other hand, some techniques use class annotation to force the network to attend over specific regions.

 \textbf{Guided Attention Inference Network}: In \cite{li2018tell}, the authors proposed class-aware attention, namely Guided Attention Inference Networks (GAIN), guided by the labels.
 Instead of focusing only on the most discriminative parts in the image~\cite{zhou2016learning}, GAIN includes the contextual information in the feature maps.
 Following~\cite{selvaraju2017grad}, GAIN obtains the attention maps from an inference branch, which are then used for training.
 As shown in Figure~\ref{fig:class}, through 2D-convolutions, global average pooling, and ReLU, the important features are extracted $A^c$ for each class.
 Following this, the features of each class are obtained as $I - (T(A^c)\bigodot I)$ where $\bigodot$ is matrix multiplication. $T(A^c) = \frac{1}{1+exp(-w(A^c - \sigma))}$ where $\sigma$ is a threshold parameter and $w$ is a scaling parameter.
-Their experiments showed that without recursive runs, GAINS gained significant improvement over the state-of-the-art.
+Their experiments showed that GAINS improved significantly over the state-of-the-art without recursive runs.